wmariuss/awesome-devops/README.md

 - [Podman](https://github.com/containers/podman) - A tool for managing OCI containers and pods.
 - [Linx](https://linx.software) - General-purpose low-code platform for building and hosting backend solutions.

+## Internal Developer Platforms

+*Internal Developer Platforms (or IDP) is a set of tools, services and processes that supports and accelerates your software development, while taking care of managing the underlying infrastructure.*

+- [Port](https://www.getport.io/) - A platform for building no-code, holistic, Internal Developer Portals.
+- [Backstage](https://backstage.io/) - An open platform for building developer portals.
+- [Kratix](https://kratix.io/) - A framework used by platform teams to build the custom platforms tailored to their organisation.

 ## Container Image Registry

 *Container Image registry.*